 Click Here for tab for Fast Car

-Fast car is one of the most famous songs by singer-songwriter Tracy Chapman, reaching the number 1 chart spot in many countries and selling over 1 million copies in the UK alone.
-The YouTube video for the song sits at 170million views.
+Fast Car is one of the most famous songs by singer-songwriter Tracy Chapman, topping the charts in many countries and selling over 1 million copies in the UK alone.
+The YouTube video for the song sits at 180 million views.
 The song has a very simple melody that plays a lot with intervals instead of full chords.
-But where the song really shines, is with Tracy’s emotive, soulful, and rhythmically interesting vocal performance.
+But where the song really shines is with Tracy’s emotive, soulful, and rhythmically interesting vocal performance.

 You’ll need a capo on the second fret to play this song, and it can be played with all fingerpicking or with strummed chords if you’re not confident with finger style.
 The majority of the song follows the same pattern until the chorus where you will just be strumming open C, G, and Em chords.
 Overall this carries a lot of power and is sure to go down well at a bar gig!